Mannyasoh/work-task-sportsagency/README.md

-This repository contains the files required for the task
+This repository contains the files and links required for the task